Skip to content

 Why Aionis exists

-1. Traceability across requests, runs, decisions, and commits.
+1. Continuity across requests, runs, decisions, and commits.

 2. Policy control before tools and actions are executed.

-3. Replay workflows for incidents, regressions, and release evidence.
+3. Replay workflows for incidents, regressions, and reuse.

 4. Operational discipline for rollout and auditability.